smccracken/emilymccracken.com/src/index.md

 permalink: '/'
 ---

-I'm a licensed Art Educator and currently seeking a teaching position within K&#8211;12 art.
-My passion for creativity is contagious and I believe there are always opportunities to integrate art into our everyday lives.
+I'm an accomplished artist and licensed art educator with a contagious enthusiasm for all things creative. <mark>I'm currently seeking a teaching position within K&#8211;12 art in northern Vermont.</mark>

 <img src="images/doodle-not-yet.png" width="550" height="513" loading="lazy" class="doodle-not-yet" alt="A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" />

-For the last 20 years I worked for a chocolate company where part of my job was to create [chocolate sculptures](https://chocolatesculptress.com) for display in our stores.
+For the last 20 years I worked at a chocolate company leading demonstrations, teaching chocolate making classes, and creating [chocolate sculptures](https://chocolatesculptress.com) for display in our stores.

-One of those sculptures was [featured on a Food Network special](https://chocolatesculptress.com/sculptures/cuckoo-clock/) while another was [on display for an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/) at the Shelburne Museum.
+One of those sculptures was [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/) while another was [part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/) at the Shelburne Museum.

 From chocolate to crochet, I'm always working on something &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
-My pun game is also very strong.
+You'll also catch me laughing at any good pun.

 <hr>